Manmeet2456/UCS654/README.md

 ## 📋 Result Comparison Table

-> Replace the values below with your actual output from the notebook.

 | Model               | Accuracy |
 | ------------------- | -------- |
 | Logistic Regression | 0.78     |